PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 ## <a name="section-1-1"></a> 1.1 Overview

-This document is a guide for porting an existing ARM Cortex-A board support package (BSP) to Mbed Linux OS (MBL), enabling the platform's software stack for security, connection to Pelion Device Management, and firmware update.
+This document details how to port an existing ARM Cortex-A board support package (BSP) to Mbed Linux OS (MBL), enabling the platform's software stack for security, connection to Pelion Device Management, and firmware update.

 Porting BSP centers on configuring the secure boot software components, so the correct artifacts appear on the right flash partitions for update: